aiortc/aioquic/README.rst

 ``aioquic`` is a library for the QUIC network protocol in Python.
 It features a minimal TLS 1.3 implementation, a QUIC stack and an HTTP/3 stack.

+QUIC was standardised in RFC 9000, but HTTP/3 standardisation is still ongoing.
-QUIC standardisation is not finalised yet, but ``aioquic`` closely tracks the specification drafts and is regularly tested for interoperability against other `QUIC implementations`_.
+``aioquic`` closely tracks the specification drafts and is regularly tested for interoperability against other `QUIC implementations`_.

 To learn more about ``aioquic`` please `read the documentation`_.